tnichols217/notes/APBiology/8/Notes/Worksheets/2 - Elephants 2.md

 > [!question] Using the graphs,  provide at least 2 pieces of evidence to support claim
 > Those with siblings tend to have larger standard body mass implying better fitness.
 With a Female as elder, it also increases chances of survival, whilst the opposite decreases.

 Elephants are K species.
 Did you know that they are pregnant for 18-22 months??

-How might this slow the conservation effort to save elephants?
+> [!question] How might this slow the conservation effort to save elephants?
+> Their generation time is much longer, meaning it takes longer to rebound the population

 > [!question] What is the advantage to k-selection?
 Disadvantage?
->
+> Increases survival

 > [!question] What is the advantage to r-selection?
 Disadvantage?